-The picture painted in the midst, around and about the throne are four beasts.
+- 6) The picture painted in the midst, around and about the throne are four beasts.
 It may be understood these creatures to be cherubim; the spectacular angelic beings who surround the throne of God.

-- They are positioned: They are the closest beings to God.
-They are the angelic beings who are posted in the middle of each side of the throne.
-They are the guardians of God's throne and of His holy presence. - Eyes are everywhere: These living creatures have eyes all over their bodies.
+They are similar to the Cherubim in Ezekiel's vision. - They are positioned: They are the closest beings to God.
+They are the angelic beings who are posted round about the throne.
+They are the guardians of God, and His holy presence. - Eyes are everywhere: These living creatures have eyes all over their bodies.
 God unceasingly exercises His omnipresence and sovereignty over Creation.
-They are seen all over the throne and can see everything around the throne, having greater insight and perception than any man.
+They are seen all over the throne, and can see everything around the throne, having greater insight and perception than any man.
 All are under God's infinite wisdom.